TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 ::::{prf:example}
 :label: ExDynSystDiscrete:PageRank

 A 'real' example is given by the PageRank algorithm to rank pages on the internet (and which made Google great).
 The whole internet is modeled as a graph, a set of 'nodes' (= sites) connected by  'edges' (= links).
-The basice idea is to start from an arbitrary initial situation of a large amount of 'visitors' on the sites and simulate  random walks for each visitor where at each step each visitor chooses an arbitrary site that is connected to his present site.
-By running many cycles,  modeled by   products
+The basic idea is to start from an arbitrary initial situation with a large amount of 'visitors' on the sites and simulate  random walks for each visitor where at each step each visitor chooses an arbitrary site that is connected to his present site.
+Next  many cycles are run/simulated,  modeled by products

 $$
    \vect{x}_{k+1} = M\vect{x}_k